DataDog/integrations-extras/cloudaeye/README.md

 ## Overview

-Kosal from CloudAEye is your root cause co-pilot.
-It analyzes your observability data (logs, metrics, traces) and pin-points the root cause automatically.
-Kosal publishes events with a summary to an integrated dashboard that helps to identify incidents faster.
-Additionally, Kosal adeptly identifies similar issues within Jira and related code changes that may be causing the incident.
-Using this integration you may troubleshoot and resolve incidents faster which improves your mean time to repair (MTTR).
+Kosal from CloudAEye acts as your root cause co-pilot.
+This integration enables Datadog users to import observability data (logs, metrics, traces) and view automated root cause analyses.
+Additionally, it identifies similar issues within Jira and related code changes that may be contributing to the incident.
+To expedite incident identification, Kosal publishes events with a summary and root cause to a Datadog dashboard.

 ## Setup